dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 If you want a final verdict on if moderate drinking is safe, I agree this seems like stacking the deck.
 I'd prefer a random sample of all adults.
 You can call this a "bias".
 But you can also call it "refusing to take the sampling scheme into account when interpreting results".
 There's still value in knowing how alcohol affects a restricted population.
 And we can extrapolate---a neutral result in this study population would suggest alcohol is harmful to the average person.

 You might also argue that it's ethically *required* to exclude people who are at higher risk for being harmed by alcohol.
 I don't really agree, but I'd imagine many people would.
-If I had to make this concession to make the study happen, it's an easy choice.

 **The premise of the study is flawed: Recent evidence says alcohol is harmful to cardiovascular health.**